 How do you like to connect to resources to work, learn and unwind?
 What is your preferred method to connect with friends, family or work colleagues?
 If your answer is, “it depends,” you have a lot in common with our students who are Generation Z and digital natives.
 While our students expect career resources on demand, they also still want human, face-to-face interaction– especially when it comes to building their networks.
 While COVID has shifted some of this interaction into a virtual world, there are numerous opportunities for you to partner with the O’Brien Center for Career Development and connect to our Warriors with career exploration and development.

 Our team in the O’Brien Center for Career Development trains and empowers students to enter the workforce by focusing on building tangible, technical skills and transferable skills.
 We use real-time labor market data to identify in-demand skills and LinkedIn Learning digital programming to supplement and complement what students are learning in the classroom to ensure they have the knowledge and professional skills to help your organization meet its goals.
 This career exploration and development journey begins when a student decides to attend Merrimack and continues through graduation.
-Technology tools, one-credit courses, bootcamps, skills development seminars, Career Advisors and Success Coaches provide students with the resources they need for success on this journey.
+Technology tools, workshops, bootcamps, skills development seminars, Career Advisors and Success Coaches provide students with the resources they need for success on this journey.
 We also rely on our employer partners to provide students with valuable insights on the skills they should develop to ensure successful entry into the workforce.

 How can you help?
 Below, we provide the top 5 ways you can join our team in connecting with students.
 But first, a quick commercial break.